Frequently Requested Information

 Provided the application is complete, sign permits are processed within ten working days.

 Planned Development Districts and multi-tenant sites such as office parks and shopping centers require a Master or Uniform Sign Plan that provides specific criteria for signs beyond the Cary Ordinance.
-Check with your landlord or property management company or if you know the name of the development you may obtain a copy of the sign plan from the town of Cary web site.
+Check with your landlord or property management company.
+If you know the name of the development, you may obtain a copy of the sign plan from the Town of Cary web site.

 Can I use my logo?

 Federally registered logos may be displayed in their trademarked colors, provided they do not exceed 20% of the allowable sign area.
 If the logo is not federally registered, then it must comply with the color, material and size specifications in the Master Sign Plan and Land Development Ordinance.